Termites in your home?

 As a home or business owner, you should be aware of the risk of termites poise to your property, especially because termite damage is not covered by most home insurance policies.

 Early detection of termites can help to minimize the cost of repairs needed to fix any damage caused.
+At Ehrlich, we know the facts about termites, can spot the termite eggs and larvae and offer methods to get rid of them and prevent them from coming back.

 If you are concerned, call Ehrlich today at 1-800-837-5520 or contact us online for a FREE termite inspection of your home or business.